ZhaoPeiduo/BLIP2-Japanese/README.md

 ## Quick Start

-The weights of Blip2_Japanese_qformer trained on STAIR can be obtained from [this link](https://drive.google.com/drive/folders/11YRyQb-_Pn8g3Wlnv2aBwNnvZ0Oo4LRM?usp=drive_link).
+The weights of Blip2_Japanese_qformer trained on STAIR can be obtained from [hugging face](https://huggingface.co/zpdandrew/Blip2-Japanese/tree/main).

 Copy the whole folder under lavis directory, make sure the directory is called pretrained.